 The venue is located west of Milan, by the A4 motorway.

-There are several car parks with combined space for more than 10,000 vehicles.
-Most of the designated parking areas are adjacent to the West Entrance and to the South Entrance.
+There are several car parks with combined space for 5000 vehicles for exhibitors and 10,000 vehicles for visitors.
+Most of the designated parking areas are adjacent to the West Entrance and to the South Entrance of Fiera Milano.

 Fiera Milano accommodates numerous trade fairs and exhibitions of international importance.
 Some of the internally organised events include: